oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 *   Add a new verb called **migrateChangeParams** with the following parameters:
     -   **vmID**: vm UUID
     -   **convergenceSchedule**: list of pairs: (stallingLimit, action) where
     -   **maxBandwidth**: the maximal bandwidth which can be used by migrations.
-Optional argument, default migration_max_bandwidth from conf
+Optional argument, default migration_max_bandwidth from conf (32 MiBps)

 When this verb will be called, the VDSM will store the new "last will" of the engine (e.g. the **convergenceSchedule**) and apply the new **maxBandwidth** immediately.

 ### Bandwidth

 Currently, the bandwidth is set in migration_max_bandwidth in the VDSM conf and can not be tuned from engine.
-There is no way to set the max incoming migrations.
+There is also no way to set the max incoming migrations.
 The proposed changes are:

-*   Add next to the max_outgoing_migrations the max_incoming_migrations in VDSM conf.
+*   Add max_incoming_migrations (in addition to existing max_outgoing_migrations) to VDSM conf.
 It will mean how many incoming migrations are allowed on one host.
-The reason for this is that it is a last stand against migration storms
+This should help against migration storms (several hosts going NonOperational starting evacuating all VMs to the last few remaining hosts)
-*   The migrationCreate will guard to not to have more than max_incoming_migrations.
-If it will, it will refuse to create the VM.
+*   The migrationCreate will guard to not have more than max_incoming_migrations.
+It shall refuse to create the VM when exceeded.
-*   If the migrationCreate will refuse to create the VM, this VM will go back to the pool of VMs waiting for migrations (on the source host).
+*   When the migrationCreate refuse to create the VM, this VM will go back to the pool of VMs waiting for migrations (on the source host).
 It will be implemented only by releasing the lock and trying to acquire it again later (so other threads waiting on the same lock will have a chance to get the lock and possibly start migrating to a different host)
 *   The incoming and outgoing migrations will have different semaphores
 *   The bandwidth will be taken from the **migrate** verb's **maxBandwidth** parameter
 *   A new verb **migrateChangeConcurrentMigrations** will be added which will change the current values of the num of concurrent migrations for the given host (e.g. override the ones from vdsm.conf).
 It will have the following params: